enterprise-oss/osso-docs/blog/2020-09-14-release-candidate.md

 We've been hard at work building Osso for a few months now and are ready to lift the curtain!

 Osso is a free, open-source service for adding SAML-based SSO to your application.
-We've always intended to be open source, but wanted to get to a point of some stability and usefulness before opening up our repos.
-We're considering this a v1 release candidate and hope to release a proper v1 within a few weeks - you can start using Osso today with confidence that things won't change a ton, but the utility is limited with support for only a couple of Identity Providers.
+As a B2B SAAS company matures and begins selling to larger companies, SAML-based SSO becomes a neccessary feature in order to close security-minded enterprises.
+While SAML is an open standard, and tons of open-source software already exists to help developers integrate SAML, there's a huge gap between the existing OSS and the project of building a scalable, sellable and servicable SAML integration.
+Osso closes that gap by providing a full-featured microservice for integrating and configuring SAML for your enterprise customers who demand it.

 ### SAML-based SSO

 Security Assertion Markup Language (SAML) is an open specification that allows Identity Providers (IDPs) to securely pass authorization credentials to a Service Provider (SP).
 SAML is conceptually very similar to OAuth - instead of a user creating a password based account for every service they use, an IDP centralizes identity for the user, and they use their IDP credentials to access the services they use.
 Where OAuth is generally used for consumer oriented apps, enterprise companies often require the services they purchase to offer SAML based Single Sign On (SSO).

 Another important distinction between OAuth and SAML based SSO is that SAML IDPs require you to configure your application to receive authorization credentials _per IDP instance_ rather than for the IDP as an entity.
 With OAuth, you integrate a provider like Twitter once, and all Twitter users can now sign in with their Twitter account.

 With SAML, any time an Okta (or OneLogin, or Microsoft Azure ADFS) customer wants to sign in to your application from their IDP instance, you need to configure your application to receive a SAML assertion from that instance.

 You'll repeat this for every account that requires SAML-based authentication, even if they use the same IDP as one of your other customers.
 Your customer must then also configure your application in their IDP, completing the secure handshake that allows the customer's users to begin signing in to your application.

 ### What is Osso